 MySQL Repeat Function Example 2

-In this example, we are going to implement the MySQL string repeat function on First_Name columns.
-Along with this, we are using the Concat, and Left function to create Serial Number column (which is an Alias Column name)
+In this String Function example, we are going to implement the MySQL string repeat function on First_Name columns.
+Along with this, we are using the Concat, and Left function to create Serial Number column in MySQL (which is an Alias Column name)

 -- MySQL String REPEAT Example USE company; SELECT First_Name, Last_Name, CONCAT(First_Name, REPEAT('0', 2), LEFT(Yearly_Income, 2)) AS `Searial Number`, Education, Profession, Yearly_Income, Sales FROM customerdetails